MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/tutorial-query-performance-insights.md

 1. Sign in to the [Azure portal](https://portal.azure.com/).

-1. Select your Azure Database for MySQL flexible server instance.
+1. Select your Azure Database for MySQL Flexible Server instance.

 1. On the left pane, under **Settings**, select **Server parameters**.